 For example, when the strategy says Buy Large Cap Growth, you have many ways to implement that recommendation.
 You could buy iShares Russell 1000 Growth (IWF), iShares S&P 500 Growth Index Fund (IVW), PowerShares Dynamic Large Cap Growth Portfolio (PWB), the large cap growth offering in your company’s 401(k) plan, or a multitude of other large cap growth funds.

 There are a wide range of ETF and mutual fund providers that have offerings based on the styles and indexes recommended by the Market Leadership Strategy.
 You have the flexibility to use whichever is most convenient for you.
 Use index funds and ETFs from providers like Vanguard, S&P, Russell, Morningstar, PowerShares, WisdomTree, Dow Jones Wilshire, AlphaDEX, or your favorite fund family.
-See our list of representative ETFs here .
+See our list of representative ETFs here.

 Our ranking system is a multi-factor ranking strategy.
 Every week we analyze the 16 different investment options looking at trend quality, alpha, price momentum, and risk.
 These multiple factors are then combined to produce our easy-to-use ranking table.
 We are not trying to capture the daily or weekly gyrations among these indexes, instead focusing on the longer-term prospects, or the true leadership qualities of those indexes.
-As a result, turnover is relatively low, with each position being held an average of about four months during the 10-year backtest period.
+As a result, turnover is relatively low, with each position being held an average of more than four months during the 10-year backtest period.